stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/compatibilityoptions/get_uicompat97to2003/_index.md

 title: Aspose::Words::Settings::CompatibilityOptions::get_UICompat97To2003 method
 linktitle: get_UICompat97To2003
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Settings::CompatibilityOptions::get_UICompat97To2003 method.
+description: 'Aspose::Words::Settings::CompatibilityOptions::get_UICompat97To2003 method.
 True to disable UI functionality which is not compatible with Word97-2003.
-Default value is false in C++.
+Default value is false in C++.'
 type: docs
 weight: 5700
 url: /cpp/aspose.words.settings/compatibilityoptions/get_uicompat97to2003/